 - Daily Yamazaki – 1,600 stores

-There are several other networks not mentioned in the article, some are usually in a certain region of Japan, others have few stores.
+There are several other chains not mentioned in the article, some tend to be in certain regions of Japan, while others have few stores.

 List of Products and Services

-See a list of most of the products, advantages and facilities that these convenience stores offer the community in Japan.
-Remembering that the list is not even half of what a konbini offers, and sometimes there is something on the list that not all konbini have.
+See a list of most products, advantages, and conveniences that these convenience stores offer to the community in Japan.
+Remembering that the list does not even cover half of what a konbini offers, and sometimes the list includes items that not all konbini have.

 - Food